MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 1. [Publish your LUIS Application](#publish-your-luis-application)
 1. [Generate source code](#generate-source-code)

-Once your bot projects language understanding resources have been created, you are ready to follow the steps outlined in this article to get LUIS working.
+Once your bot project's language understanding resources have been created, you are ready to follow the steps outlined in this article to get LUIS working.

 ## Create your LUIS Authoring Resource in Azure